Home / Comparisons / vs UptimeRobot

 Response time SLA alerts Included Not available

-Commercial use (free) Allowed Not allowed
+Commercial use (free) Allowed Allowed, fair use

 History retention 7 days (free) / 90 days (Pro) 30 days (free) / 730 days (paid)